35 Similes for Slow – As Slow as a Snail

 Meaning: The setting sun seems to gradually dip below the horizon, making this simile perfect for describing something that takes its time.

-• Example Sentence 1: “The minutes ticked by as slow as the setting sun, and I was getting restless.”
+• “The minutes ticked by as slowly as the setting sun, and I was getting restless.”

-• Example Sentence 2: “Her healing process was as slow as the setting sun, but she was patient.”
+• “Her healing process was as slow as the setting sun, but she was patient.”

 Other Ways to Say: